phpfunk/phpfunk.github.com/about/readme.md

 ## About me (personal)
 My name is Jeff Johns and I live in [Bethlehem, PA](https://www.google.com/maps/place/Bethlehem,+PA/@40.6253013,-75.4010458,13z/data=!3m1!4b1!4m5!3m4!1s0x89c43e4acc94c115:0x4ec59c491c91b283!8m2!3d40.6259316!4d-75.3704579) along with my wife Annie, 3 children (Anya, Ivy, and Olen), and our dog Herman.
 As a family we spend most of our time traveling to soccer related events.
 Soccer (football) is a household favorite, when not traveling for soccer events, we are typically supporting the Philadelphia Union (MLS) and Liverpool (EPL).

-On a personal note a few of my hobbies include: collecting vinyl records, tinkering with cars, coding personal projects, and I used to love running really long distances.
-Feel free to ask me how a friend of mine convinced me to run more than I ever thought I could.
+On a personal note a few of my hobbies include: [collecting vinyl records](https://www.discogs.com/user/phpfunk/collection), tinkering with cars, [coding personal projects](https://github.com/phpfunk), and I used to [love running really long distances](https://calendar.ultrarunning.com/runner/show?first_name=Jeff&last_name=Johns&runner_id=9291).

 ### Personality Type
 Over the years I've been asked to take many personality tests at work.
 I personally find them fascinating and most of the times spot on.
 Some results that may interest you:

 - Myers Briggs: [INFJ](https://www.verywellmind.com/infj-introverted-intuitive-feeling-judging-2795978)
 - Ennegram: [Type 5](https://www.truity.com/enneagram/personality-type-5-investigator)
-- Spirit Animal: [Bear](https://trustedpsychicmediums.com/spirit-animals/bear-spirit-animal/) - Yes, I really took a test for this :D
+- Spirit Animal: [Bear](https://trustedpsychicmediums.com/spirit-animals/bear-spirit-animal/) - Yes, I really took a test for this &#128513;

 What I've been able to take away from all of these are a few key points:
 - I lead with Empathy & Trust